Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 Alberti, G., Holgate, J., & Tapia, M. (2013).
 Organising migrants as workers or as migrant workers?
 Intersectionality, trade unions and precarious work.
 The International Journal of Human Resource Management, 24(22), 4132-4148.

 Bedaso, F. J., Jirjahn, U., & Goerke, L. (2022).
 Immigrants and Trade Union Membership: Does Integration into Society and Workplace Play a Moderating Role?
 (No. 1169).
 GLO Discussion Paper.

+### Intersectionality research
+Fan, W., & Moen, P. (2022).
+Working more, less or the same during COVID-19?
+A mixed method, intersectional analysis of remote workers.
+Work and Occupations, 49(2), 143-186.

 ## Conflict and dispute resolution
 Avgar, A. C. (2021).
 Relational exchange in non-union firms: A configurational framework for workplace dispute resolution and voice.
 ILR Review, 74(3), 607-636.